Snake-Development/SDBuildUtils/README.md

 ## Installation

-Go to the `Releases` tab and download the `SDBuildUtils.jar' file from latest release.
+Go to the `Releases` tab and download the `SDBuildUtils.jar` file from latest release.

 ## Usage